IbrahimAkhriev/KUBER/README.md

    - recreate
    - rolling

 💡 [Click here](https://forms.yandex.ru/cloud/6475c362e010db267d71e431/), **to share feedback on this project with us**.
-It's anonymous and will help the Pedago team make your learning better.
+It's anonymous and will help the Product team make your learning better.